Company Wayne McGregor

 Originally danced by

-Neil Fleming Brown, Agnès López Rio, Paolo Mangiola, Anna Nowak, Maxime Thomas, Antoine Vereecken, Jessica Wright
+Neil Fleming Brown, Agnès López Rio, Paolo Mangiola, Anna Nowak, Maxime Thomas, Antoine Vereecken and Jessica Wright

 Premiere date and venue